mesonbuild/meson/docs/markdown/Reference-manual.md

 [`static_library`](#static_library) or
 [`both_libraries`](#both_libraries) most of the time.
 This allows you to toggle your entire project (including subprojects) from shared to static with only one option.
+This option applies to libraries being built internal to the entire project.
+For external dependencies, the default library type prefered is shared.
+This can be adapted on a per library basis using the [dependency()](#dependency)) `static` keyword.

 The keyword arguments for this are the same as for [`executable`](#executable) with the following additions: